 Information about Torasemide

-Torasemide is used in the treatment of Hypertension (high blood pressure) and Oedema.
+Torasemide is used in the treatment of Hypertension (high blood pressure) and Edema.
 It treats oedema (fluid overload) associated with heart, liver, kidney or lung disease.

 How torasemide works